briardew/codas/README.md

     `codas_setup` utility simply copies what’s in the `~/.GROUProot` file.

 ## Configuring CoDAS
-The only difference between a CoDAS run directory and a GCM run directory is the `codas_run.j` job script, the `GSIsa.x` executable, and a directory `analyze` containing configuration files and utilities.
+The only difference between a CoDAS run directory and a GEOS GCM run directory is the `codas_run.j` job script, the `GSIsa.x` executable, and a directory `analyze` containing configuration files and utilities.

 The basic configuration of CoDAS is laid out in `analyze/codas.rc`, which